 The Treasurer, along with the President, the Executive Vice President, and other individuals authorized by the Board of Directors, shall sign checks in the name of the AAPL.
 The Treasurer shall be a member of the Finance Committee.
-He shall submit the financial records for annual audit.
+The Treasurer shall serve as the Treasurer of the Landman Scholarship Trust and the AAPL Educational Foundation, Inc. He shall submit the financial records for annual audit.